-Cranial Base Surgery Fellowship Program
+Skull Base Surgery Fellowship Program

-This one-year fellowship program is designed to provide training in the latest advancements in cranial base surgery.
+This one-year fellowship program is designed to provide training in the latest advancements in skull base surgery.
 Although the majority of surgical approaches are endoscopic (90%), the fellowship will also provide exposure to traditional anterior and lateral approaches to the cranial base.

 Goals and objectives of the fellowship program:

-- Understand the evaluation of patients with pathology involving the cranial base.
+- Understand the evaluation of patients with pathology involving the cranial base

-- Recall anatomical relationships of the cranial base.
+- Recall anatomical relationships of the cranial base

-- Learn open and endoscopic approaches to the cranial base and acquire surgical skills.
+- Learn open and endoscopic approaches to the cranial base and acquire surgical skills

-- Develop comprehensive treatment plan for patients with pathology of the cranial base.
+- Develop comprehensive treatment plan for patients with pathology of the cranial base

-- Participate in educational activities.
+- Participate in educational activities

-- Conduct clinical research.
+- Conduct clinical research

-- Present at local and national meetings.
+- Present at local and national meetings

-- Publish at least one paper dealing with a topic in cranial base surgery.
+- Publish at least one paper dealing with a topic in cranial base surgery